 The information and links below are a compilation of recommendations you can use to prepare for and respond to weather emergencies, natural disasters, hazards, and power outages.

-- NYC has six hurricane evacuation zones.
+NYC has six hurricane evacuation zones.
 During a hurricane or tropical storm, residents in these zones may be ordered to evacuate due to the risk of storm surge flooding.
 NYC residents can use the Evacuation Zone finder to find out if they live in one of these zones and (if so) the zone number.
+During future storms, any evacuation orders will be issued by zone number.
+If an evacuation order is issued for your zone, please evacuate.
+Learn more about the difference between tropical storms and hurricanes or watches and warnings